Tomasz Korynt

-Tomasz Korynt (born 27 October 1954) was a former Polish international footballer who played as a forward.
+Tomasz Korynt (born 27 October 1954) is a Polish former footballer who played as a forward.
 He spent the start of his career with teams in the Tricity area, starting his career with Lechia Gdańsk, before later playing for Arka Gdynia and Bałtyk Gdynia.
-In his later career he spent time in France playing for Limoges, and in Austria with First Vienna, Favoritner AC and USC Seitenstetten.
+In his later career, he spent time in France playing for Limoges, and in Austria with First Vienna, Favoritner AC and USC Seitenstetten.
 He is the son of Polish international Roman Korynt.

 Career

 Lechia Gdańsk

 Korynt started his career with Lechia Gdańsk, firstly playing with the youth team before advancing to the first team in 1971.
 His Lechia debut came on 18 June 1972 against Gwardia Koszalin, playing the full 90 minutes and scored 2 goals.
 In the first two seasons as part of the first team, Korynt failed to make a claim on a starting position playing only 6 times in that period.
 The season after Korynt started to make a greater impact on the first team, playing 16 times and scoring 6 goals.
 The following two seasons after Lechia finished runners up in their league, firstly losing out by two points, and the second time finishing behind arch rivals Arka Gdynia.
 The following season Korynt had his greatest goalscoring season for Lechia, scoring 9 in the league in 23 games.
 In total for Lechia Korynt played in 109 games scoring 36 goals.